ey92/notes/2668notes.md

     - sphinx gives him kingship for clearing the sand
     - sphinx is already important monument during NK
         - various offerings
+    - Greek for _shesep-ankh (Atum)_ - 'living image (of Atum)'
+    - Khafra, Amenemhet iII, Hatshepsut portrayed as sphinxes, combining the human and the terrible, in a powerful, protecting spirit
+    - named sphinx - _Horem-akhety-Khepri-Ra Atum_ (concatenation of gods)
+        - "Horus of the (western) horizon"
+        - Khepri-Ra - scarab beetle who moves sun around the heavens
+        - Atum
+- tomb KV 43
+    - painting shows Thutmose IV receiving life from old Heliopolitan gods: Osiris, Isis, Anubis, Hathor
+    - return to previous painting style, but not sculpted, less permanent

+### Internationalism and Social Change in D18
+- militaristic themes of Thutmose III and Amenhotep II
+    - contrast with officials' concerns with wealth, prestige, exotica, ease, privilege
+    - seen especially in private tombs of Kenamun, Menkheperreseneb, Sobekhotep, Rekhmire, and other high officials
+- Thutmose IV promotes/favors scribal bureaucrats over military officers, shifting emphasis from military to scribes
+- some satire in officials' tombs about military
+    - tomb of Rekhmire, vizier of Thutmose III, Amenhotep II
+        - many paintings on wealth, emphasizing benefits of trade and not military
+        - Aegean tributes, Syrians metal ingots, Nubians exotic animals, ebony, giraffes, workshops, music
+    - tomb of Ipy
+        - tribute bearers with animal skins
+    - tomb of Sobekhotep
+        - more metal & copper ingots, rings of gold, ivory "ingot"
+    - tomb of Kenamun
+        - Syrian maritime merchants come to Egypt, Amenhotep III
+        - display connections to wealth and exotica more than military accomplishments, which seem to be prominent indication of status
+    - tomb of Nakht (Amenhotep III)
+        - winery and fowling
+    - tomb of Sennefer (Amenhotep II)
+        - shade under arbor vine
+        - harvesting wheat and stowing grain
+    - tomb of Nebamun (Amenhotep II)
+        - vineyard cellar, sealed jars, garden
+        - musicians, dance, lotus flower unguent, wine
+        - unusual frontal view of musicians
+    - tomb of Menna (Thutmose IV)
+        - fish ponds
+- only royal tombs have depictions of gods on wall paintings

+### Amenhotep III 1386-1349
+- 38 years of peace and prosperity, prelude to "Armana Age"
+- emphasis on internationalism
+- referred to himself as a sun-god "the dazzling Aten"
+    - theological reform or anti-Amun policies?
+- statuary in dual crown, _khepresh_, solar uraei headdress
+- unparalleled colossal scale to monumental architecture
+- largest royal temple in Egypt at Kom el-Hatan in Western Thebes
+    - guarded by the 'Colossi of Memnon' - twin statues of Amenhotep III (only remaining structure)
+    - only foundation remains
+    - featured large, "solar courtyard" open to emphasize connection to Aten
+    - Greek travelers identified statues with heroic king Memnon, son of Eos
+    - temple raided for construction material by later Karnak, Luxor builders
+    - poorly preserved huge palace and artificial lake nearby
+    - many colossal statue fragments buried in the sand and mud
+    - new colossi restored at North gate, looted statue found 2015 in house in Edfu
+    - Sekhmet - leonine manifestation of Hathor and goddess of intoxication
+- poorly preserved mudbrick palace and man-made lake at Malkata, west of temple
+    - Aegean-style decoration
+    - why is it on the west bank? - realm of the dead, not the living
+    - not in Memphis (supposed capital)
+    - extremely large artificial mounds to the southeast for 2 km, next to the artificial lake
+        - one of the largest civil engineering projects
+        - large commemorative scarab of Amenhotep III describes lake built for Queen Tiye, with sailing boat from the Armana period
+            - 3700 cubits x 700 cubits, opening day, royal barge called Aten-nefru

+#### Armana Letters
+- married Babylonian and Mitannian princesses in diplomatic marriages
+- started an archive of correspondences
+    - foreign correspondence in Akkadian at son's palace at _Tell el-Amarna_
+    - Akkadian Semitic language written in cuneiform script
+    - foreign kings no longer part of _isfet_ surrounding _ma'at_, but equals and brothers-in-law
+    - **negotiate** for interests as equals
+- list wealth of person addressed and sender

 ---
 #### quiz up to 2/16 lecture